mhassell/gqrx_scan/README.md

 # gqrx_scan

-A scanner to interface with GQRX.
+A scanner to interface with GQRX, based on the remote control tool https://github.com/marmelo/gqrx-remote

 Simply loops over a list of frequencies in a csv and listens for activity.